comptech-winter-school/coal-composition-control/docs/vision_document/vision_document.md

 This part is a point of interraction between the user and the product.
 And

-- Show the results of the CV-part in the recorded video (e.g. by drawing contours of the detected coal pieces)
+- Show the results of the CV-part in the recorded video (e.g. by drawing contours of the detected coal pieces).
-- Display statistics (histograms, time graphs)
+- Display statistics (histograms, time graphs).
-- (if necessary) Provide tools to interract with the equipment
+- (if necessary) Provide tools to interract with the equipment.

 # User Description